 Dr. Pamela Luckett

-Associate Dean of Operations & Enrollment Management and Associate Professor of Information Technology
+Associate Dean of Operations & Enrollment Management and Assistant Professor of Information Technology

 Dr. Marilyn Marousek

 Dr. Marilyn Marousek received her PhD in Education & Leadership with a Specialization in Human Resource Development from Barry University in May, 2007.
 Her dissertation was entitled: A Study of Leadership & Culture.
 She earned a MS in Human Resource Management in 1986 and a BA in Sociology in 1981 from La Roche College, Pittsburgh, PA.
 Dr. Marousek also attended Appalachian State University in Boone, NC for undergraduate coursework.

 Dr. Marousek serves as Assistant Professor, Academic Coordinator, Human Resource Management and Financial Planning for the School of Professional And Career Education at Barry University.
 She teaches undergraduate and graduate human resource, marketing, and business classes at various university locations.
 Since 2006 Dr. Marousek has been the Project Coordinator of two grants from Miami-Dade County to provide training for social service workers who work with elders and special needs clients.
 Dr. Marousek also serves on Barry University’s Community Learning Project where she works with Miami Shores principals and teachers on professional development projects.